 To combat the rise of antibiotic resistance, health professionals are being urged to limit unnecessary antibiotic prescriptions for conditions such as ear infections, pharyngitis, and the common cold.

 The single most important thing we can do to preserve our antibiotics is to avoid using them unnecessarily.
-We can use national health products to help reduce the need for antibiotics as well as to potentiate their use when necessary.
+We can use natural health products to help reduce the need for antibiotics as well as to potentiate their use when necessary.

 These plants have shown promise in future development of antibiotics from natural sources: